BonnyAD9/uamp/README.md

 Now you can start the playback with `uamp i al=reset-playlist` and you never have to worry about it.
 It will shuffle all your songs into a playlist and when the playlist ends it will reshuffle the playlist and start from the start.

+When you will load new songs, they will also be automatically mixed in the playlist after the currently playing song.

 ## How to get it
 To use the player you have to compile it yourself, but that shouldn't be any